mattbeneven/YT_ELT/README.md

 - The image is pushed to and pulled from **Docker Hub** via GitHub Actions
 - Docker Compose is used to spin up all required services (Airflow components and PostgreSQL)

-## Orchestration
+## Orchestration (Airflow DAGs)

 Three DAGs exist, triggered one after the other.
 These can be accessed using the Airflow UI through http://localhost:8080.
 The DAGs are as follows:

 - produce_json - DAG to produce JSON file with raw data
-- update_db - DAG to process JSON file and insert data into booth staging and core schemas
+- update_db - DAG to process JSON file and insert data into both staging and core schemas
 - data_quality - DAG to check the data quality on both layers in the database

 ## Data Storage